 Confidential counseling is available through the WorkLife & EAP Support program.
-This service is offered at no cost to you and is provided by Magellan Health 24/7/365.
-Call 800-888-6332 whenever you need support.
+This service is offered at no cost to you and is available 24/7/365 through Magellan Health.

 Working with a licensed therapist can help many common concerns including; stress, anxiety, grief, sadness, depression, marital/family relationship concerns, parenting, alcohol and substance addictions and more.
 Counseling sessions are solution-focused; the therapist will help you better understand challenges and determine helpful next steps to move forward.

 You and your dependents and household members EACH have up to 6 counseling sessions per issue, per concern, per year.
 For instance, if you call in for support for managing your anxiety, you are covered for up to 6 sessions with a therapist.
 At another time during the year you may want discuss challenges you are having with your teenage child and you would have up to another 6 sessions for that concern and so on.
 Each of your dependents or household members would also have up to 6 sessions each year to address a particular concern.

 Every call is answered by a master's level licensed clinician who listens to your concerns and connects you with the resources to best meet your needs.
 If you are in crisis, clinicians are available at the time of the first call to address your immediate concerns.

 For non-immediate needs, counseling is available in person and virtually:

 1. Local Counselors in the Community – These are typically in-person, although some counselors may continue to be available post-pandemic via phone/video.
 Your intake clinician will perform the search to locate a provider that aligns with your scheduling needs.
 We highly recommend going that route as trying to establish that first appointment via a provided list of therapists can be a time-consuming process.

 You can expect your first appointment to take place:

 Urgent and Emergent Needs: First appointment with a local provider occurs within 6 hours to 48 hours of your intake call.